hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 .. admonition:: Supported from

-   Actions are currently available for preview in the pre-release versions of ``v1.2.0``
+   - Actions are currently available for preview in the pre-release versions of ``v1.2.0``

+   - Actions are only supported for ``Postgres versions 10 or higher``.

    ..
 Actions are supported in versions ``v.1.2.0`` and above.